Lyquix/tpl_lyquix/docs/template.md

 	include __DIR__ . '/index-custom.php';
 else :
 ```
-Checks for the file index-custom.php.
+Checks for the file `index-custom.php`.
 If it finds it, it is included, otherwise a message is displayed.

 ```php
 ?><!DOCTYPE html>